 In addition to our preventive, diagnostic, and surgical services, we offer a range of other veterinary services, including counseling and microchipping, to help keep your pet safe and healthy.
 We also offer euthanasia, end-of-life care for when it’s time to say goodbye to your loyal companion.
 Please click on each service below to learn more.
-Call us at or use our online form to book an appointment today!
+Call us at to book an appointment today!

 If you’re a dog owner, one of the best ways to establish and strengthen the human-animal bond is with dog training.
 There are various training classes and groups available in the Evanston area, including D.O.G.
 (Dog Obedience Group), which holds classes in Evanston, Skokie, Morton Grove, and Chicago.
 D.O.G.’s classes are designed to be fun, social, and informative, so your canine friend can get started on the right paw and become a well-behaved, lovable member of your family.
 You can learn more about D.O.G. by calling (773) 973-2934.

 Ideally, we recommend that you enroll your puppy in basic training classes at 7 weeks of age, which should be followed by adult training.
 However, if your dog struggles with group training, we can assess their behavior and offer referrals to a personal trainer or behavior specialist for a more in-depth evaluation.

 Did you know that according to the AVMA, having your cat or dog microchipped can double or even triple their odds of being reunited with you, should they ever get lost?
 Although an ID tag is a great way to provide pet identification, microchips offer a permanent form of identification and have helped thousands of lost pets return home.
 Fox Animal Hospital offers HomeAgain, one of the most widely used microchip products, to increase the chances of a safe recovery for lost pets.